Ideas are your oxygen

-I believe that if someone can’t explain their core idea then they may be using verbal and visual tricks to get an executional approach (eg a certain photographic or art style) through.
-This can reduce the longevity of a campaign/project because an execution may only carry interest for so long.
+If someone can’t explain their idea then they may be using verbal and visual tricks to get through an executional approach (eg a certain art style or piece of technology).
+This can reduce the longevity of a campaign/project because an execution may not carry interest for long.

 2. Support and defensibility

-To defend great work that’s strategically based, there needs to be a clear line from the challenge through to the insight, strategy and to the creative.
-A well explained idea can help the team promote the work to the client.
+To defend great work that’s based in strategy, there needs to be a clear line from the challenge through to the insight, strategy, and to the creative.
+A well-explained idea can help the team promote the work to the client.
 It also helps manage the conversation with the client so that executional concerns do not undermine the idea or the strategy.
 I have seen occasions where executional issues have led to a strategy change because neither the idea nor strategy were well explained.

 It isn’t hard to define an idea — if you have one.
-Where projects don’t start with clear, concrete strategy and ideas, I believe they are more likely to travel sloppy.
+When projects don’t start with clear, concrete strategy and ideas, they will slop from one meeting to the next.